isabella232/shippo-demos-oauth/javascript/README.md

 * **Company’s Name** : This is presented to the user during the OAuth flow when they connect their Shippo account to your platform
 * **Callback URL** : The URL vendors are redirected to after they connect their Shippo account.
-This is your site URL followed by /shippo-oauth-redirect/
 * **Contact Email** : Your email address
 * **Brief description of use case**